ioccc-src/winner/1985/lycklama/README.md

 ### Try:

-This alternate version, which we recommend you you try first, prior to the original, so that you can see what it does in modern systems, slows down the output which will provide more fun output.
+This alternate version, which we recommend you you try first, prior to the original, so that you can see what it did back in 1985, slows down the output which will provide more fun output.
 It is slowed down by the `usleep(3)` library call with a configurable time to sleep.
 The default is 500 but you can reconfigure it like: